NGMunia/Campus-network/README.md

 Network Automation:

-    • Python Netmiko: Installed on 'Automate' server to automate repetitive tasks related to SNMP, NetFlow, and DHCP.
+    • Python Netmiko: Installed on Ubuntu server to automate repetitive tasks related to SNMP, NetFlow and DHCP.